The variable in the PHP scope can be defined as the variable that already defined in anywhere and can be accessed from another place.

 contact();

-Anyway, the following example shows you a function contains an action to increase the $x variable.
-Let’s see how it does work.
+The following example demonstrates a function that performs an action to increase the $x variable.
+Let’s see how it works.

 function increment() {